Mike Zunino Player Props: Guardians vs. Yankees

-The Cleveland Guardians and Mike Zunino, who went 1-for-5 with an RBI last time in action, take on Domingo German and the New York Yankees at Yankee Stadium, Monday at 7:05 PM ET.
+The Cleveland Guardians, including Mike Zunino (.289 on-base percentage in past 10 games, 76 points below season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Red Sox.
+He had a hitless showing in his previous game (0-for-3 with an RBI) against the Yankees.

 Mike Zunino Game Info & Props vs. the Yankees